hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

         - issues in one facility can be fixed
             - (before addressing the other)
             - reducing the overall problems
-        - users have access to new system + docs
+        - users have access to new System + docs
             - they can assist others in its use
         - workload can be spread out over time
-        - technicians required to fully implement new system
+        - technicians required to fully implement new System
         - disruption caused in less
             - so, less danger to patients
         - user feedbacks to assist training